 In the later extension of that early model these barriers were referred to as intervening variables, i.e., factors that intervene between the decision to seek information and the search, and a fourth category was added: source characteristics.
 The term is more appropriate, since barriers can only mean some obstacle to information seeking, whereas intervening variables may either assist or impede the process.
-Here, I have further distinguished socioeconomic variables, which I had previously grouped with either rolerelated or environmental variables.
+Here, I have further distinguished socio-economic variables, which I had previously grouped with either role-related or environmental variables.
 In addition, I have identified beliefs and values as separate categories of variables.
 Thus, to Figure 4.3, we can add these intervening variables, to produce Figure 4.4.

 We can enlarge each of the categories shown here to identify the kinds of factors that fall within each group, although to show all possibilities would make for a rather dense diagram.
-For example, the demographic variables will include, age, sex, educational level, ethnicity, employment status, home ownership and more.
+For example, the demographic variables will include, age, sex, educational level, ethnicity, employment status, home ownership, various types of disability (that may lead, for example, to special categories of health care), and more.
 The psychological variables are those relating to the individual, most commonly those relating to personality.
 Thus, Heinström (2003) has used the five factor model of personality (neuroticism, extraversion, openness to experience, agreeableness and conscientiousness) and related these to information seeking.
-The concept of learning styles and individual differences, has also been explored (see, e.g., Ford et al., 2001; Ford et al., 2002).
+The concept of learning styles and individual differences, has also been explored (see, e.g., Ford et al., 2001, 2002).